llvm-git-migration/llvm-project/llvm/docs/SandboxIR.md

 - We get the corresponding LLVM User: `llvm::User *LLVMU = cast<llvm::User>(Val)`
 - Next we get the corresponding LLVM Operand: `llvm::Value *LLVMOp = Op->Val`
 - Finally we modify `LLVMU`'s operand: `LLVMU->setOperand(OpIdx, LLVMOp)

+## IR Change Tracking
+Sandbox IR's state can be saved and restored.
+This is done with the help of the tracker component that is tightly coupled to the public Sandbox IR API functions.

+To save the state and enable tracking the user needs to call `sandboxir::Context::save()`.
+From this point on any change made to the Sandbox IR state will automatically create a change object and register it with the tracker, without any intervention from the user.
+The changes are accumulated in a vector within the tracker.

+To rollback to the saved state the user needs to call `sandboxir::Context::revert()`.
+Reverting back to the saved state is a matter of going over all the accumulated states in reverse and undoing each individual change.